llm-bible/llm-bible.github.io/_publications/pletenev2025how.markdown

 bibkey: pletenev2025how
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2502.14502"}
-tags: ['Training Techniques', 'Ethics and Bias', 'Pretraining Methods', 'Fine-Tuning', 'Pre-Training']
+tags: ['Fine-Tuning', 'Pre-Training', 'Ethics and Bias', 'Training Techniques', 'Pretraining Methods']
 ---
 The performance of Large Language Models (LLMs) on many tasks is greatly limited by the knowledge learned during pre-training and stored in the model's